Hybrid Active-Passive IRS Assisted Energy-Efficient Wireless Communication: Conclusion

 \section{Conclusion}

-This letter studied the elements allocation problem for \mbox{maximizing} the ergodic EE in an H-IRS assisted wireless \mbox{communication} system.
+This letter studied the elements allocation problem for \mbox{maximizing} the ergodic EE in an H-IRS assisted \mbox{wireless} \mbox{communication} system.
 We first derived the \mbox{closed-form} \mbox{expression} for a near-optimal solution under the LoS \mbox{channel} case and unveiled that at most one active element is \mbox{required} under the Rayleigh channel case.
 Then, we proposed an \mbox{efficient} algorithm under the general Rician fading \mbox{channel} case. \mbox{Simulation} results demonstrated that the H-IRS is a promising architecture for flexibly balancing the SE-cost \mbox{trade-off}.
+In future work, it is worthy of further investigating the EE of \mbox{H-IRS} assisted optical wireless networks.